dougeby/IntuneDocs/intune/android-enterprise-overview.md

 ## App publishing and distribution

 The Google Play for Work service is an integral part of Android enterprise app distribution and management.
 All apps deployed to Android work profile devices in the work profile come from Play for Work service.
-To manage and deploy apps in the Play Store, you log in to the Google Play website with your company's administrator credentials for Google management.
+To manage and deploy apps in the Play Store, you sign in to the Google Play website with your company's administrator credentials for Google management.
 You can approve apps for Android enterprise deployment to have them appear in devices' work profiles.
 These apps then sync to the Intune console where they can then be deployed and managed using Intune.
 Line of business (LOB) apps developed by your organization must be published to Play for Work using Google’s Android app publishing console.
 Line-of-business apps must be configured in the Android app publishing console to restrict access to your organization.

 Apps can be installed without user interaction and without requiring that the user allow **Installation from Unknown Sources**.
 To browse and install optional or available apps, the user can browse the Play for Work store on their device.
 For more information, see [Assign apps to Android work profile devices with Intune](apps-add-android-for-work.md).